 - 1 Streamlined Filing Compliance Procedures

-- 4 IRS Streamlined Filing
+- 4 Non-Willfulness is Required for Streamlined Filing Compliance Procedures

 Streamlined Filing Compliance Procedures

-Purpose of the Streamlined Filing Compliance Program
+Purpose of the Streamlined Filing Compliance Procedures

 By proactively submitting a Streamlined Domestic submission, you voluntarily pay a “5% Streamlined Penalty” up-front, to avoid a potentially much larger penalty in the future.